AxonIQ/reference-guide/axon-framework/modules.md

 {% endtab %}
 {% endtabs %}

-After that is in place, you can add any of the mentioned dependencies from [framework](#main-modules) and the [extensions](#extension-modules) without specifying version.
+After that is in place, you can add any of the mentioned dependencies from [framework](#main-modules) and the [extensions](#extension-modules) without specifying versions.
-Furthermore, you will be guaranteed that the provided version in the BOM are compatible with one another.
+Furthermore, you will be guaranteed that the provided versions in the BOM are compatible with one another.